 Broadcast History: Syndicated (daily) Sep.
 15, 1986-Sep.
 1987

 Packager: Kline and Friends, Inc.

-Opening Spiel (after prize descriptions): "Welcome to the fastest high stakes game on television, The All-New Strike it Rich!"
+Opening Spiel (after prize descriptions): "Welcome to the fastest high-stakes game on television, The All-New Strike it Rich!"

 Premise: Two teams answered questions for the chance to win prizes, all the while trying to avoid "the bandit".

 After a couple completes their contract, they are given the opportunity to reveal some screens, depending on the number of questions they had answered (if they answered 2 questions, then they got to reveal 2 screens).
 However, before they reveal the screens, "the bandit" is hidden somewhere among the 7 monitors.
-Behind each of the other monitors is a prize, but if they find the bandit, they lose all prizes earned up to that point, and control of the next question goes to their opponents.
-Otherwise, a decision must be made following each successful turn: either "bank" their prizes and pass control to their opponents, or risk the prizes and continue playing.
+Behind each of the other monitors is a prize, but if they find the bandit, they lose all prizes earned up to that point, and control of the next category goes to their opponents.
+Otherwise, a decision must be made following each successful turn: either "bank" the prizes and pass control to their opponents, or risk the prizes and continue playing.